Your expert guide to celebrating Christmas in Merida, Mexico 🎄

 Merida itself is beautifully decorated by the Ayuntamiento and everyone will enjoy walking around at night to see the city lit up.

-⭐️ There is a huge tree at the Remate de Paseo de Montejo.
+⭐️ Paseo de Montejo is always beautifully decorated & there is a huge tree at the Remate de Paseo de Montejo.

 ⭐️ Shopping Malls – the malls go all out and decorate beautifully.
 If you like malls, then they’re fun to see.
 Why not go ice skating in Galerias while you’re out and about?
 Each mall will probably have its own light event but these will vary in time so check Facebook pages for the individual malls.
 The main malls are: Galerias, Altabrisa, Gran Plaza, The Harbor and La Isla.